saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbData.md

 ### <a name="hdbdetss"></a> Transform of HANA Spatial Data into EPSG Type

-In this major step you will add new spatial columns to the two tables were those columns use new EPSG 3857 system that was just added.
+In this major step you will add new spatial columns to the two tables, where those new columns will use the EPSG 3857 system that was just added.
 You will also use the ST_Transform HANA Spatial function which will transform existing WGS84 1000004326 spatial data into 3857.

 * To see how the ST_Transform function works, run the following code in a SQL Console as the HACKT28 user.
-Note that there are two columns using the transform where the first returns the binary data and the second returns the transformed data as well known text.

 ```
 SELECT